 Disneyland vs. Disney World: Comparing the Crowds & Lines

 You can expect crowds and lines at both Disneyland and Disney World.
 Disney World gets more visitors, and Disneyland is smaller, making them both congested.
 Although the crowds are relatively equal, there are some differences in demographics.

-There are more people in California with an annual pass, meaning more residents are often visiting Disneyland.
+There are more people in California with a Disneyland annual pass, meaning more residents are often visiting Disneyland.
 Disney World usually has many more tourists and often hosts large foreign tourist groups.

 Since Disney World has more parks, you can be more strategic when it comes to crowds.
 You can organize your itinerary to go to the least-crowded park each day.
 Check out our guide on how many days you’ll need at Disney World to help plan your trip.

 Since Disneyland only has two parks, both parks are usually equally crowded.
 Since the crowds balance out, you can also expect comparable line lengths.

 Disneyland vs. Disney World: Comparing the Ticket Cost

 When it comes to standard ticket prices, Disneyland and Disney World are pretty similar.
 You’ll pay roughly the same price for a one-day ticket.
 Both parks also offer discounts the more days you purchase and have a comparable price for the Park Hopper option.